n4n0byt3/software-design-architecture-assignment/game/README.md

 ### 5.1 Clean Architecture (Ports & Adapters)

-The system is structured using **Clean Architecture**, also referred to as **Ports & Adapters** or **Hexagonal Architecture**.
-This architectural style was selected to enforce a strict separation between core business logic and external concerns, directly aligning with module learning objectives.

-The codebase is created and structured using **Clean Architecture**, also referred to as **Ports and Adapters**.
-This design structure was selected due to its strict separation between core business logic and external concerns, fitting the brief like a glove.
+The codebase is structured using **Clean Architecture**, which can also be known as **Ports and Adapters**.
+This design structure was selected because of its strict separation between core business logic and external concerns.

-The project is organised into three primary layers:
+The project is organised into three layers:

-- **Domain layer** – contains all business logic and game rules
+- **Domain layer** – holds all the business logic and game rules
 - **Use Case layer** – coordinates application behaviour and workflows
 - **Infrastructure layer** – manages input/output, persistence, configuration,
 and frameworks

-An essential rule of **Clean Architecture** is that **dependencies must always point inwards**.
-Here is how we have enforced this:
+One integral part of the **Clean Architecture** structure is that **dependencies must always point inwards**.
+Here is how it has been done:

 - the domain layer has no knowledge of Spring, files, JSON, or console output
 - use cases depend only on domain abstractions